Website URL : http://www.ucu.org.uk/2296||

 On this page:

-UCU is concerned that this will remove the academic checks and balances that protect standards in universities, allowing companies whose primary obligation is to their shareholders to drive down costs and opening the door to the kind of mis-selling, recruitment and fraud scandals seen in the USA recently.
+UCU has long been concerned that this will remove the academic checks and balances that protect standards in universities, allowing companies whose primary obligation is to their shareholders to drive down costs and opening the door to the kind of mis-selling, recruitment and fraud scandals seen in the USA recently.

 Budget blocks VAT tax break for private education providers

-UCU has cautiously welcomed news in the March 2013 budget that the government has decided against allowing for-profit providers of higher education VAT exemption:
+UCU cautiously welcomed news in the March 2013 budget that the government had decided against allowing for-profit providers of higher education VAT exemption:

 UCU and the National Union of Students (NUS) had earlier written to the minister for universities and science, David Willetts, asking him to block any moves to grant for-profit providers of education exemption from VAT.